ethereum/populus/docs/quickstart.rst

 internet, there **is** a difference between blockchain development environment, and when you deploy and send real Eth.

 The core issue, as a developer, is that once you unlock an account, there is a running process with access to your Eth.
 Any mistake or security breach can cause loosing this Eth.
 This is not an issue with test blockchains and test tokens, but with real Eth it is.

+As a rule:

+[1] When you unlock an account to use real Ether, the unlocked account balance should have only the minimum Ether required for gas and the money transfers you unlocked if for.
+Ethereum accounts are free, so it will cost you nothing to have a dedicated account for your development, where you will send only the Ether you need it for, from time to time.

+[2] Never unlock a real Ether account on a remote node.
+You can use a remote node, but not for actions that require an unlocked account.
+When you unlock an account on a remote node, anybody with access to the node has access to your funds.
+In other words, the geth instance that unlocked your acount should run on your local protected machine.

+[3] Geth allows you to provide a password file, which is handy (more on it later).
+The password file should be protected by permissions.

 Luckily, there are simple and effective practices to keep your Eth safe.
 See `Protecting yourself and your funds <https://myetherwallet.github.io/knowledge-base/getting-started/protecting-yourself-and-your-funds.html>`_

 Initializing a New Project